For Elementary (Multiple Subject)

 - Teacher preparation program (credential program, including student teaching)

 - Demonstrate subject matter competency with passage of test:

 Test preparation programs are often provided by the school district or county office of education for teachers with less than a Preliminary Credential.
 Contact the Personnel Office for this information.

 - Developing English Language Skills (reading instruction course)

 To obtain a Clear Credential (renewable after 5 years) you must complete one of the following options:

-If you have a BA/BS degree and have met other requirements, you may be eligible for an internship program while you complete the coursework necessary for a credential.
-You might even be able to challenge the course work portion via the Early Completion Internship Option .
+If you have a bachelor's of arts or bachelor's of science (BA/BS) degree and have met other requirements, you may be eligible for an internship program while you complete the coursework necessary for a credential.
+You might even be able to challenge the course work portion via the Early Completion Internship Option.